Marie-Madeleine d'Houët: The Jesuit spirit

 In 1814 the Bishop of Amiens invited the Society of Jesus to open a school at the former Abbey of Saint-Acheul in his city.
 Upon hearing this, d'Houët determined to send her son there, despite its distance from their home.
 Doting mother that she was, she arranged to stay in the city for a time, as she helped her son adjust to his new environment.
 This was her first personal encounter with the Jesuit Fathers, and she found herself drawn to taking part in the activities of the school, volunteering her help.
 She was drawn to concern for others among the boys at the school.

-Madame d'Houët had the opportunity to delve more deeply in the spirit of Ignatius de Loyola, the founder of the Jesuits in 1815.
+Later, in 1815, Madame d'Houët had the opportunity to delve more deeply in the spirit of Ignatius de Loyola, the founder of the Jesuits.
 That year she provided refuge to a Jesuit priest, a former Royalist soldier, who was being hunted by authorities after the return of Napoleon to power.
 He lived secretly in her house for five months.
 When soldiers came to her house looking for him, however, she was saved only through the fact that the colonel in charge of the group was a schoolmate and friend of her brother.